Simulating the quantum switch with quantum circuits is computationally hard: Discussion

 \section{Discussion}

 In this work, we have concretely formulated the problem of simulating higher-order transformations with indefinite causal order using higher-order transformations that obey causal constraints and have access to more calls of the input operations.
 Our case study for this problem was the quantum switch.
-We defined the problem in its full generality, considering also cases where the quantum switch acts only on part of its input quantum channels, and discussed why na\"{i}ve simulation attempts that are based on our intuition of quantum control of causal orders implemented with extra calls of the input channels fail.
+We defined the problem in its full generality, considering also cases where the quantum switch acts only on part of its input quantum channels.

+We showed that the (one-sided) quantum query complexity of the action of the quantum switch on $n$-qubit channels, with respect to all quantum circuits with fixed and classically-controlled causal order, is lower bounded by $2^n$ (Thm.~\ref{thm::nogo_exp}).
+Notably, the exponential separation that we prove is formulated with respect to a computational task where the inputs and outputs of the computation are given by black-box quantum channels~\cite{chiribella2008quantum,chiribella2008transforming,chiribella2013quantum,chiribella2018indefinite}.
+This is in contrast to previous works on the query complexity of the quantum switch, where the output of the computation is a bit representing the evaluation of a classical function, in which case no such exponential separation has been found~\cite{chiribella2012perfect,araujo2014computational,renner2022computational,abbott2024quantum,taddei2021computational}.

-We proved that an extra copy of each input quantum channel, i.e., $(k_A,k_B)=(2,2)$, is not sufficient to deterministically simulate the quantum switch with a quantum circuit.
-We also showed that two extra copies of one of the channels and no extra copies of the other, i.e., $(k_A,k_B)=(3,1)$, does not suffice.
-This case where only a single call of input channel $B$ is available has also been more generally addressed in our related work in Ref.~\cite{kristjansson2024simulating}.
-There, we prove that when only a single call of channel $B$ is available ($k_B=1$), the quantum switch cannot be deterministically simulated by any QC-CC transformation whenever $k_A\leq \max\{2, 2^n-1\}$, where $n$ is the number of qubits that the input channels act upon.
+We additionally proved that an extra copy of each input quantum channel, i.e., $(k_A,k_B)=(2,2)$, is not sufficient to deterministically simulate the quantum switch with a quantum circuit.
+Considering probabilistic simulations, we proved a range of rigorous strict upper bounds on the probability of successful simulation in various different scenarios (Thm.~\ref{thm::nogo}).
+In order to do so, we developed and applied a general method of computer-assisted proofs based on semidefinite programming.
+We also explored approximate simulations in some cases, showing that the switch cannot be simulated even approximately for some $\epsilon>0$ with probability $p=1$.